 The Woolly Mammoth

-Of course most people are aware of this awesome old elephant like creature, but seeing this massive specimen up close is one of the main reasons this museum is worth the money.
+Of course, most people are aware of this impressive old elephant-like creature, but seeing this massive specimen up close is one of the main reasons this museum is worth the money.
 Just the tusks alone are a few feet long.

 The Work in Progress